gabriellecannella/mood-music/README.md

 This ensures that Node.js is properly initialized.

 ### Step 5: Install Node Modules
-Navigate to your project's root directory in the terminal or command prompt and run:
+Navigate to project's root directory in terminal and run:
 ```
 npm install
 ```